Sonawane250398/Sonawane250398/README.md

 # About Me

-Business Analyst with 4+ years of experience building scalable financial reporting and data validation systems using SQL, Tableau, and structured UAT processes.
+Business Analyst with 4+ years of experience designing financial reporting and data validation systems using SQL, Tableau, and structured UAT processes.

-Focused on bridging the gap between **finance, engineering, and analytics teams** by building reliable data validation frameworks, reconciliation processes, and reporting controls.
+Focused on building reliable reconciliation frameworks, reporting controls, and validation pipelines that bridge finance, analytics, and engineering teams.

 ---

-# Links
+# Connect

 Portfolio
 https://portfolio-delta-silk-82.vercel.app